ronanchilvers/solo-swade/Home.md

 ![[zephyria.jpg]]
 ![[swade.png|right|250]]

-> [!abstract]- Starting Scene
+> [!abstract] Starting Scene
-> Add the adventure seed here.
-Give a rough overview of the general plot - what's happening, what the characters are supposed to do, etc
+> Zafira Al'Shara, Rakim's patron, has discovered an old map which she believes gives the location of an ancient treasure - the "Desert Star", a magical jewel.
+She has given Rakim the job of following the map and finding out if it really does lead to the Star or something else entirely.

 # Scenes
 ```button